 Microbiology Research Facility

 The department moved to its new home in the fall of 2015.
-The Microbiology Research Facility adjoins the north side of the Cancer and Cardiovascular Research Building, and will be the final addition to the Biomedical Discovery District.
+The Microbiology Research Facility adjoins the north side of the Cancer and Cardiovascular Research Building, and is the final addition to the Biomedical Discovery District.

 The Department of Microbiology and Immunology is a community of scholars committed to discovering and disseminating knowledge about the microbial world.
 Our faculty's interests and expertise encompass some of the most exciting areas of contemporary microbiology and immunology, ranging from the physiology and development of microorganisms to the molecular pathogenesis of infections.